deltecent/fdc-sds-esp32/README.md

 Compile and upload the firmware by clicking the right arrow (upload) icon at the top left of the Arduino IDE.

+If the upload was successful, the ESP32 will reboot and you will see the D1-D4 LEDs light up during firmware initialization.
+You should now be able to connect to FDC-SDS-ESP32 command line using a terminal program set to 115,200.